 The authorized officer will examine the shipment after the Bill of Entry (BOE) is furnished.
 Afterwards, for clearing the shipment from customs the importer or exporter has to pay the customs duty, IGST and CESS applicable.
 The importer or exporter can claim a refund of GST and CESS paid but custom duty cannot be claimed back.

-As per the guidelines of the government, here is how the BOE look like under the GST regime:
+As per the guidelines of the government, here is how the bill of entry number look like under the GST regime:

 Port Code and License Number